iiibs/LEARN/LEARN.md

  Human player is someone who enters the moves during the game.

 ## Training
- n_number number of sample games are played between Perfect and Random players.\
+ n_games number of sample games are played between Perfect and Random players.\
  The neural network will be trained on this training set of games, and\
   the Neural player will use this trained neural network.